fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/Get-AzureRMAutomationCertificate.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationCertificate** cmdlet gets one or more azure_2 Automation certificates.
+The **Get-AzureRmAutomationCertificate** cmdlet gets one or more Azure Automation certificates.
 By default, this cmdlet gets all certificates.
 Specify the name of a certificate to get a specific certificate.